Home > Benefits > The Winter Fuel Allowance

 Eligibility for the Winter Fuel Allowance

 Anyone 60 years old and over can claim for the winter fuel allowance.
+To qualify you have to be born on or before 5 August 1953, for 2017/18 (this date changes every year).
 The amount of money received will be dependant on age.
 The claimant must also normally reside in the UK or Northern Ireland.
 As with any government scheme there are certain exemptions that do apply.
 You might not be eligible for the allowance if:

 • You reside in a care or residential home and receive certain state pensions or job seeker's allowance.